Version history:

 print(val, end=' ')

-Let's write a simple function to extend the functionality of filter.
+Let's write a simple function to extend the functionality of filter

-Suppose we want to filter a sequence but return both the items for which the function is True and the integer position of the item in the sequence, assuming the first item is at position 0.
+and the integer position of the item in the sequence, assuming the first item is at position 0.
 Complete the function,

 def enum_filter(fun, iterable):